Robinpig/Note/docs/CS/Go/Channel.md

     recvq    waitq  // list of recv waiters sendq    waitq  // list of send waiters

-    // lock protects all fields in hchan, as well as several
-    // fields in sudogs blocked on this channel.
-    //
     // Do not change another G's status while holding this lock
     // (in particular, do not ready a G), as this can deadlock
     // with stack shrinking.